Tejaswini Khedkar

 • Why card sorting workshops?

-2. Foundation of information architecture.
+2. I got my foundation of the information architecture.

 workshop facilitation